Psychedelic drug: Creation of other synthetic psychedelics

-The psychedelic effects of 3,4-methylenedioxyamphetamine (MDA), a synthetic analogue of mescaline that had been derived from amphetamine in 1910, were discovered by American chemist and pharmacologist Gordon Alles in 1930, but weren't subsequently described by him until 1959.
+The synthetic mescaline analogue 2,6-dibromomescaline was described by Arthur Heffter in 1901, although he is not known to have tested it and its psychedelic effects weren't reported until much later.
+The psychedelic effects of 3,4-methylenedioxyamphetamine (MDA), a synthetic analogue of mescaline that had been derived from amphetamine in 1910, were discovered by American chemist and pharmacologist Gordon Alles in 1930, but weren't subsequently published until 1959.
 3,4,5-Trimethoxyamphetamine (TMA), another synthetic mescaline analogue, was first described in 1947 and its psychedelic effects were described in 1955.
 2,4,5-Trimethoxyphenethylamine (2C-O), a synthetic positional isomer of mescaline, was synthesized and claimed to be psychedelic similarly to mescaline in 1931, but later trials found it to be inactive.
 Various synthetic tryptamine psychedelics, such as diethyltryptamine (DET), 4-PO-DET (CEY-19), and 4-HO-DET (CZ-74), were developed in the late 1950s.
 In addition, the synthetic α-alkyltryptamine analogues α-methyltryptamine (AMT; Indopan) and α-ethyltryptamine (AET; Monase), which are psychedelics and/or entactogens, were marketed and clinically used at non-hallucinogenic doses as antidepressants in the early 1960s, but were quickly withdrawn due to physical toxicity.
 Numerous synthetic psychedelic tryptamines were known by the mid-1970s.

 Alexander Shulgin, an American chemist working at Dow Chemical Company, tried mescaline by 1960.
 This experience has been described as "the most consequential mescaline trip of the sixties", as it caused Shulgin to redirect his focus and life's work to psychedelic chemistry.
 Starting in the 1960s, Shulgin synthesized and gradually described hundreds of novel synthetic psychedelics as well as entactogens in scientific publications and published books such as PiHKAL (1991) and TiHKAL (1997).
 Notable major examples of these drugs have included the DOx psychedelic DOM, the 2C psychedelic 2C-B, and the MDxx entactogen MDMA, among others.
 However, MDMA was not an original creation of Shulgin's but had previously been first synthesized in 1912 and had surfaced as a recreational drug related to MDA by the mid- to late-1960s.
 Instead, Shulgin had merely served to help popularize and spread awareness about MDMA and its unique effects.

 MDMA became outlawed in the mid-1980s.
 In response to this, the Multidisciplinary Association for Psychedelic Studies (MAPS) was founded by Rick Doblin in 1986 and began efforts to develop MDMA and other psychedelics as medicines.
 American chemist David E. Nichols has developed numerous novel psychedelics and entactogens from the 1970s to present.
 Swiss chemist Daniel Trachsel, sometimes referred to as the "German Shulgin", has also developed and published numerous novel psychedelics as well as entactogens since the 1990s.

 NBOMe psychedelics such as 25I-NBOMe, derived from structural modification of 2C psychedelics, were first described by Ralf Heim and colleagues by 2000.
 The NBOMe drugs were subsequently encountered as novel recreational drugs by 2010, and by 2012 had eclipsed other psychedelics like LSD and psilocybin-containing mushrooms in popularity, at least for a time.